00mjk/ramos/README.md

 ## Installing

-1: Clone the git repository and enter it in your terminal
+1: Clone the git repository, enter it in your terminal and install the dependencies
 ```
 git clone https://github.com/hanatic/ramos
 cd ramos
+npm install
 ```

 2: Add your token to line 10 of src/index.ts